eddaoudi-mohamed/my-custom-framerwork/README.md

 - **Tailwind CSS**: A utility-first CSS framework for building modern designs without writing long, complex stylesheets.
 - **React Router DOM**: A declarative routing library for React applications.
 - **Lucide React**: A set of delightful SVG icons for your React projects.
 - **Axios**: A promise-based HTTP client for the browser and Node.js, making it easy to send asynchronous HTTP requests.
+- **Redux** : state management library for JavaScript applications, commonly used with React

 ## Getting Started